ConceptLab: Creative Concept Generation using VLM-Guided Diffusion Prior Constraints: Related Works

-\paragraph{\textbf{Creative Generation.}} A long-standing question in computer graphics centers around whether computers can truly generate creative art~\cite{hertzmann2018can}.
-Naturally, generating creative content can be tackled in many different ways.
-Xu~\etal~\cite{xu2012fit} propose a set-evolution method for creative 3D shape modeling which aims to offer the user creative shapes that fit his preferences while still offering diversity.
-Elgammal~\etal~\cite{elgammal2017can} explore creative generation in the context of GANs~\cite{goodfellow2020generative} and learn new styles by maximizing the deviation from existing artistic styles using discriminators.
-Sbai~\etal~\cite{sbai2018design} introduce a novel loss encouraging deviation from existing styles found in the training set.
+\paragraph{Creative Generation.} A long-standing question in computer graphics centers around whether computers can truly generate creative art~\cite{hertzmann2018can}.
+Naturally, generating creative content can be tackled in many different ways. \citet{xu2012fit} propose a set-evolution method for creative 3D shape modeling which aims to offer the user creative shapes that fit his preferences while still offering diversity. \citet{elgammal2017can} explore creative generation in the context of GANs~\cite{goodfellow2020generative} and learn new styles by maximizing the deviation from existing artistic styles using discriminators. \citet{sbai2018design} introduce a novel loss encouraging deviation from existing styles found in the training set.

 Some works also approach the creative generation task as a composition task, learning and fusing fine-level components into a complete creation.
 This has been demonstrated across various creative domains including sketching~\cite{ge2021creative} and 3D Modeling~\cite{ranaweera2016exquimo}.
-Recently Vinker~\etal~\cite{vinker2023concept} have shown that one can decompose personalized concepts into different visual aspects which can then be joined together in creative ways.
+Recently \citet{vinker2023concept} have shown that one can decompose personalized concepts into their different visual aspects which can then be joined together in novel and creative ways.
 We choose to approach creative generation by finding novel concepts that are optimized to match a given category while differing from existing concepts in that category.
-These novel concepts can then be mixed together resulting in a flexible generation process.
+This allows us to generate novel and diverse concepts from that category without directly describing their look.